Research into the causes, prevention, detection, testing, and treatment of prostate cancer is being done in many medical centers throughout the world.

 Several other types of vaccines to treat prostate cancer are being tested in clinical trials.

-For example, newer drugs such as pembrolizumab (Keytruda) and nivolumab (Opdivo) target the immune checkpoint protein PD-1.
-In some other cancers, these types of drugs have been shown to shrink a larger portion of tumors.
-Studies are now being done to see how well they might work against prostate cancer.
+For example, newer drugs such as pembrolizumab (Keytruda) and nivolumab (Opdivo) target the immune checkpoint protein PD-1, while atezolizumab (Tecentriq) targets the related PD-L1 protein.
+These types of drugs have been shown to be useful in treating many types of cancer, including some prostate cancers with DNA mismatch repair (MMR) gene changes (although these are rare in prostate cancer).
+Studies are now being done to see how well these drugs might work against other prostate cancers.

-One promising approach for the future might be to combine a checkpoint inhibitor with a prostate cancer vaccine.
-This might strengthen the immune response and help the vaccine work better.
+One promising approach for the future might be to combine a checkpoint inhibitor with another drug.
+For example, combining it with a prostate cancer vaccine might strengthen the immune response and help the vaccine work better.
+Other types of drugs might help the immune system better recognize the cancer cells, which might help the checkpoint inhibitor itself work better.

 Newer drugs are being developed that target specific parts of cancer cells or their surrounding environments.
 Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.